nationalarchives/da-tre-dev-documentation/tdr-integration/README.md

 The retry mechanism is implemented using an additional AWS SQS queue in the AWS where the TDR system is deployed, as shown in the diagram above:

-1. the TE should provide TDR system with an AWS IAM Role in order to be able to write messages to the queue
+1. the TRE should provide TDR system with an AWS IAM Role in order to be able to write messages to the queue
 2. the structure of the message is the same structure defined above, with the increment of the field "number-of-retries", and an empty field for "s3-bagit-url" and "s3-sha-url"
 ```json
 {